mlpack/mlpack/doc/user/core/trees.md

 such that "nearby" points (with respect to a given distance metric) are generally grouped in the same node or branch of the tree.

-All of mlpack's trees implement the [same API](../../developer/trees.md), allowing easy plug-and-play usage of different trees.
+All trees in mlpack implement
+the [same API](../../developer/trees.md), allowing easy plug-and-play usage of different trees.
 The following tree types are available in mlpack: